About me

 Hobbies

 As a child, I practised gymnastics, learnt to play the piano, won awards in art and creative writing competitions.
-I also published writing pieces and obtained an official line art skill qualification.
 As a teen, my interests completely shifted to sciences.
 Instead, I won awards in Olympiad maths, innovative physics, and academic debate competitions.

 Contact